 Specific therapy involves induction and maintenance of remission.Induction of Remission

 The initial therapy is to induce remission which typically consists of glucocorticoids and cyclophosphamide administration, which induces 85% to 90% of patients in 2 to 6 months, with about 75% achieving complete remission.
 Recently, rituximab proved a comparable substitution for cyclophosphamide in RAVE and RITUXIVAS trials, and it may be used in patients who cannot take or refuse to take cyclophosphamide.
 At present, the mainstay of therapy remains cyclophosphamide and steroids for induction of remission, with an option to consider rituximab in select patients.
 Plasma exchange is useful in patients with advanced renal failure (serum creatinine greater than 500 micromol/L or requiring dialysis), in patients with severe pulmonary hemorrhage, and when associated with anti-glomerular basement membrane antibody disease.
-Although short-term results with plasma exchange are encouraging, the long-term benefits remain unclear, and the ongoing PEXIVAS (Plasma Exchange in VASculitis) trial should better define the role of plasma exchange.
+Although short-term results with plasma exchange are encouraging, the long-term benefits remain unclear, and the PEXIVAS (Plasma Exchange in Vasculitis) trial finding presented at the ERDA Meeting in summer of 2018 (publication pending) showed no benefit of Plasma exchange in patients with ANCA vasculitis.

 Maintenance of Remission